Facts and figures

 Annual patient volume

-Massey offers more than 150 clinical studies, many of which are not available at community hospitals.
+Massey offers 100-150 clinical trials and research studies, many of which are not available at community hospitals.
 These studies offer cutting-edge treatments, medical devices and prevention methods for more than 20 cancer types.

 Our clinical research staff works with other NCI centers and national cooperative groups to develop and oversee clinical trials, ensuring patient health and safety and scientific rigor.

 Massey has expanded its clinical trial offerings statewide to provide more Virginians access to clinical trials.
-Our integrated clinical trials network consists of affiliate partnerships in Lynchburg, Fredericksburg and Newport News.
+Our integrated clinical trials network consists of affiliate partnerships in Danville, Fredericksburg, Hampton Roads, Lynchburg and Winchester.
 This network enables health systems and oncology medical practices throughout the Commonwealth to access Massey’s excellence in research and its expertise in developing and managing clinical trials.
+Learn more

 Bone marrow transplantation

 The Bone Marrow Transplant Program at Massey is the largest comprehensive BMT provider in Virginia, allowing patients to receive any available transplant source and option without being referred elsewhere.
-It is also one of just 70 BMT programs across the nation to become a Blue Distinction Center, in recognition of Massey's depth of experience and good patient outcomes.
+It is also one of a select group of BMT programs across the nation to become a Blue Distinction Center, in recognition of Massey's depth of experience and good patient outcomes.
+Learn more

 Care for all